Blog: Enterprise Video Platform Development: A Complete Guide for 2026

 Key takeaways

-• Three real paths, not two.
-Enterprise video platform development is a build, buy, or hybrid decision — and hybrid (vendor core + custom shell) wins for most mid-market companies.
+Three real paths, not two.
+Enterprise video platform development is a build, buy, or hybrid decision, and hybrid (vendor core plus a custom shell) wins for most mid-market companies.

-• CDN and egress, not licenses, will kill your budget.
-A single 1080p live event for 10,000 concurrent viewers costs roughly USD 1,100–1,500 per hour in CDN egress alone.
+CDN and egress, not licenses, will decide your budget.
+A single 1080p live event for 10,000 concurrent viewers runs roughly USD 1,100–1,500 per hour in CDN egress alone.
 Model concurrent peak before you sign anything.

-• DRM is three vendors, not one.
-Widevine (Android/Chrome), FairPlay (Apple), and PlayReady (Windows/Smart TV) together cover ~99% of devices.
-Anything less is a pirate-friendly platform.
+Multi-DRM is three vendors, not one.
+Widevine (Android/Chrome), FairPlay (Apple), and PlayReady (Windows/smart TV) together cover about 99% of devices.
+Anything less is a pirate-friendly platform, and 4K needs all three at hardware level.

-• Agent Engineering compresses custom builds.
-At Fora Soft we ship custom enterprise video platforms in 10–18 weeks instead of 20–26, because our AI-assisted engineering pipeline collapses boilerplate, test generation, and integration glue.
+Agent Engineering compresses custom builds.
+At Fora Soft we ship custom enterprise video platforms in 10–18 weeks instead of 20–26, because our AI-assisted pipeline collapses boilerplate, test generation, and integration glue.

 Why Fora Soft wrote this playbook

-Fora Soft has spent 21 years building video software.
-Over 625 shipped products — live streaming platforms, multi-tenant VMS, WebRTC collaboration tools, LMS with classroom-grade video, OTT apps with DRM, and broadcast-scale events — have passed through our pipeline.
+Fora Soft has built video software since 2005, more than 20 years.
+Across 250+ shipped projects, live streaming platforms, multi-tenant VMS, WebRTC collaboration tools, LMS with classroom-grade video, OTT apps with DRM, and broadcast-scale events have passed through our pipeline.
 We have also migrated enterprises off Agora, Wowza, and Kaltura when the billing or the feature ceiling stopped making sense.

 This playbook is what we would tell a CTO who asks, “Should we build our own enterprise video platform, or license one?”
-It is opinionated where the data supports it, honest where trade-offs are real, and grounded in the stacks we actually run in production — LiveKit, mediasoup, AWS Elemental MediaLive, CloudFront, Cloudflare Stream, Mux, and BuyDRM — for clients like Vodeo (Netflix-grade OTT with multi-DRM), BrainCert (enterprise LMS serving 1M+ learners across 100K+ customers), Worldcast Live (HD concert streaming at sub-second latency), and V.A.L.T (video surveillance across 2,500+ cameras for 770+ police departments).
+It is opinionated where the data supports it, honest where trade-offs are real, and grounded in the stacks we run in production, LiveKit, mediasoup, AWS Elemental MediaLive, CloudFront, Cloudflare Stream, Mux, and BuyDRM.
+That covers clients like Vodeo (a Netflix-style movie streaming app with 100K+ users), BrainCert (an enterprise LMS with 100K+ customers and 500M+ classroom minutes), Worldcast Live (HD concert streaming at 0.4–0.5s latency for 10,000 concurrent viewers), and VALT (video surveillance for 770+ US organizations and 50,000+ users).

-We also use Agent Engineering on every project — AI-assisted code generation, test scaffolding, and integration glue that compresses the typical EVP build timeline by 25–40%.
-That is why a custom enterprise video platform from Fora Soft ships in 10–18 weeks where a traditional consultancy quotes 20–26.
+We also run Agent Engineering on every project: AI-assisted code generation, test scaffolding, and integration glue that compresses the typical EVP build timeline by 25–40%.
+That is why a custom enterprise video platform from our video streaming development team ships in 10–18 weeks where a traditional consultancy quotes 20–26.

 Weighing build vs buy for your EVP?